ecadlabs/taquito/docs/quick_start.md

 #### Importing a Faucet Key

 "Faucet Keys" allows you to get Tezos tokens on the various Tezos "testnets."
-You can download a faucet key from https://faucet.tzalpha.net/
+You can download a faucet key for the current and upcoming protocols at https://teztnets.xyz/.
 The key is a JSON file, which you can use with Taquito as follows:

 ```js
 import { TezosToolkit } from '@taquito/taquito';